The Hooks African American Male Initiative

-The Hooks African American Male Initiative (HAAMI) focuses on improving the retention and graduation rates of undergraduate African American males attending the University of Memphis by enriching each students' academic and personal development, and career readiness.
+The Hooks African American Male Initiative (HAAMI) focuses on enriching the collegiate experience and improving graduation outcomes for African American undergraduate male students at the University of Memphis.
+The program’s pillars are academic achievement, personal development, and career readiness.

 Supporting & Guiding Students to College Graduation